agrikatheprogrammer/CODEPATH-WEB-DEVELOPMENT/README.md

+💻 Intermediate Web Development Course
-Course Format
+📘 Course Format
 This course teaches intermediate web development in a project-based format over a 10-unit period.
-Each unit builds on the skills and knowledge developed in the previous weeks.
+Each unit builds on the skills and knowledge developed in previous weeks.

-Each unit will consist of:
+Each unit includes:

-2 Hours of In-Class Time, consisting of:
+⏱️ 2 Hours of In-Class Time
+🧠 Interactive Lecture
-Interactive Lecture: An instructor-led discussion of this unit's topics and how they apply to real-world Web Development.
+Instructor-led discussion of each unit’s topics and real-world web development applications.
-Estimated time: 30-60 minutes (synchronous)
+Estimated time: 30–60 minutes (synchronous)

-Unit Lab: Each unit, you will get hands-on practice by working through a lab assignment that covers the concepts taught in the lecture.
-This is meant to be done synchronously so that you can talk with peers and your instructors/TAs while working through them for assistance!
-While the lab is designed to be completed during the session, you may optionally work outside of class to add stretch features to your website.
+🛠️ Unit Lab
+Hands-on coding practice during class.
+Collaborate with peers and instructors while working through key concepts.
-Estimated time: 1+ hours (synchronous)
+Estimated time: 1+ hour (synchronous)

-Unit Project: Now that you've had practice implementing the concepts for this unit in the lab, you'll get the chance to practice on your own!
-Each week, you'll build a website similar to the one you build in the lab, outside of class.
+🚀 Unit Project
+Build a mini-project independently, reinforcing the concepts through practical implementation.
-Estimated time: 5-10 hours (asynchronous)
+Estimated time: 5–10 hours (asynchronous)

-Throughout the 10 units of the course, you will learn and practice the skills you'll need to build your final project.
-The final project will be a two-unit project that you will have class time for in Units 8 & 9.
-While you'll have time to work on the project in class, you may have to work outside of class to complete your website.
-The last day of class during Unit 10 is reserved for Demo Day, when you'll get to showcase your completed websites!
+🏁 Final Project
+In Units 8 & 9, you'll begin work on your final project.
+You’ll have in-class time to build, but may need to work independently as well.
+Unit 10 concludes with Demo Day, where you’ll showcase your completed project!

-Unit Overview
+📆 Unit Overview
-Unit	Coursework	Content Description	Student Work
+Unit	Topic	Key Concepts	Lab	Project
-1	Topic: Diving Into React	Concepts: React Basics, Introducing JSX, Functional Components, Props	Lab: Timetabled
+1	Diving Into React	React Basics, JSX, Functional Components, Props	Timetabled	Community Board 2	Creating an Interactive Frontend	useState, Event Handling (onClick), GitHub Basics	Samosa Selector	Pair Cards Pt.
+1 3	Responding to Complex User Input	Forms, Arrays in State, Events in Nested Components	On My Grind	Pair Cards Pt.
+2 4	C3 (Coming Soon)	—	—	—
-Project: Community Board
-2	Topic: Creating an Interactive Frontend	Concepts: State, Hooks: useState(), Events: onClick(), GitHub Basics	Lab: Samosa Selector
-Project: Pair Cards Pt.
+5	API Introduction	HTTP GET Requests, async/await	Cap	Veni Vici 6	Using Real-World Data	APIs in React, Component Lifecycle, Conditional Rendering, filter() & map()	CryptoHustle Lite	Data Dashboard Pt.
 1
-3	Topic: Responding to Complex User Input	Concepts: Form Handling, Arrays as State, Events within Nested Components	Lab: On My Grind
-Project: Pair Cards Pt.
-2
-4	Topic: C3	---	---
-5	Topic: API Introduction	Concepts: HTTP Get Requests, Async/Await	Lab: Cap
-Project: Veni Vici
-6	Topic: Using Real-World Data	Concepts: Using APIs with React, Component Lifecycle, Conditional Rendering, Using filter() and map()	Lab: CryptoHustle Lite
-Project: Data Dashboard Pt.1
-7	Topic: Implementing Navigation	Concepts: React Router, Constructing a Detail View	Lab: CryptoHustle Pro
-Project: Data Dashboard Pt.2
-8	Topic: Connecting to a Database	Concepts: HTTP Requests, Create, Read, Update, and Delete, Post/Patch and Delete	Lab: Bet
-Project: Crewmates
-9	Topic: Going Live with Your Website	Concepts: Deployment	Lab: None
-Project: Final Project
-10	Topic: Demo Day!!! 🖥️	Concepts: Show off your website by presenting to your peers!
-Lab: None
-Project: Celebrate your hard work! tada
+7	Implementing Navigation	React Router, Detail Views	CryptoHustle Pro	Data Dashboard Pt.
+2 8	Connecting to a Database	CRUD (Create, Read, Update, Delete), POST, PATCH, DELETE	Bet	Crewmates 9	Going Live with Your Website	Deployment Strategies	—	Final Project 10	Demo Day!!! 🖥️	Present your final website to your peers!	—	🎉 Celebrate your work! 🎉

-Projects
+🗂️ Projects & Grading
-Although lab assignments are intended for practice and will not be graded, the projects for each unit will be graded.
-In total, there are 7 lab assignments, 7 projects, and 1 final project.
+Labs are for practice and not graded.

+Projects are graded and form the core of your coursework.

+You'll complete:

+✅ 7 Labs

+✅ 7 Projects

+✅ 1 Final Project

-Specific due dates will be posted on your course's project page.
+📅 Due dates for projects will be shared on your course’s project page.